 Boutique – Harbour Rocks Hotel

-This is a perfect choice if you like your hotels small and friendly.
-It’s positioned just behind George Street in the Rocks, just minutes from the water.
+This hotel is great if you prefer small, friendly hotels.
+It’s located behind George Street in the Rocks, just minutes from the water.

-The public spaces in this boutique hotel are charming; I especially like the library.
-Some rooms have great views, and there is also a lovely rooftop terrace.
-The hotel does not have a guest elevator, but they take your bags to your room via a service lift.
+The public spaces are charming, especially the library.
+Some rooms have great views, and there is a lovely rooftop terrace.
+The hotel doesn’t have a guest elevator, but they take your bags to your room via a service lift.

-If you love heritage style hotels as much as I do, then you might want to check this one out.
+If you love heritage-style hotels, you might want to check this one out.

 Check availability and current prices for Harbour Rocks